Snapchat/KeyDB-docs/docs/modules-api-ref.md

     void *RedisModule_OpenKey(RedisModuleCtx *ctx, robj *keyname, int mode);

-Return an handle representing a Redis key, so that it is possible to call other APIs with the key handle as argument to perform operations on the key.
+Return an handle representing a KeyDB key, so that it is possible to call other APIs with the key handle as argument to perform operations on the key.